OctopusDeploy/docs/docs/support/record-a-performance-trace.md

 ---
-title: Record a Performance Trace
+title: Record a performance trace
 description: How to record a software performance trace of your running Octopus Server so we can solve performance issues.
 position: 27
 ---